NuSkooler/enigma-bbs/docs/_docs/modding/wfc.md

     * `sessionId`: Session ID.
     * `quickLogLevelMessagePrefixes`: A **map** of log level names (see above) to message prefixes.
 Commonly used for changing message color with pipe codes, such as `|04` for red errors.
     * `message`: Log message.
+* `MT3` or `ET3`: Selected node status information.
+May be a single or multi line view.
+    * Set `nodeStatusSelectionFormat` to the format desired including `\n` for line feeds in as `MT` view.
+The availalbe format keys are the same as the node status list above.
 * MCI 10...99: Custom entries with the following format keys available:
     * `nowDate`: Current date in the `dateFormat` style, defaulting to `short`.
     * `nowTime`: Current time in the `timeFormat` style, defaulting to `short`.